This post contains affiliate links.

 Kiwi Berry

-Kiwi berries are a small, green fruit that is similar in taste to kiwifruit but without the fuzzy skin.
-They are high in vitamin C, and are often used in salads, smoothies, and other health-focused foods.
+Kiwi berries are small, green fruits similar in taste to kiwi fruit but without the fuzzy skin.
+They are only about the size of a large grape but are high in vitamin C. Like most berries, they can be eaten fresh by the handful, but they are often used in fruit or green salads, smoothies, or even as a toast topping.

 Lingonberry